tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 https://www.xandikos.org/

 Relatively new server, written in Python, stores all data in a local git-repository.
 Super-easy to set up and get started with.
-Quite standard-complient.
+Quite standard-compliant.
 Compability is ensured, as it's included in the python caldav library test suite, and hence tested almost on every commit.
-All features in plann as of 2023-01 was working flawlessly against Xandikos.
+All features in plann as of 2023-01 has been tested and works flawlessly against Xandikos.
 I would definitely recommend Xandikos if/when it will support recurrances - the missing support for recurring events and task is a big show-stopper for me.

 Xandikos does not support multiple users and access controls (I would still use it for my family - one calendar for each person, and no personal secrets stored in the calendars).
 The lack of multi-user support also means support for scheduling is missing.